darryllane/API-netcraft.com/README.md

 Contributing
 =======
+Modifications have been made by myself but all this code is done by @PaulWebSec Modifications stop verbose output, subdomains and domain are the only items returned onto the screen.
+Example:
+subdomain.google.com

 Feel free to open issues, contribute and submit your Pull Requests.
 You can also ping me on Twitter (@PaulWebSec)